mongodb/specifications/source/gridfs/gridfs-spec.rst

   reformat existing files in the system that use a different chunk size.
 Defaults to 255KB.

-IF a driver supports configuring writeConcern or readPreference at the database or collection level, then GridFSBucket objects MUST also allow the following options to be configurable:
+IF a driver supports configuring readConcern, readPreference or writeConcern at the database or collection level, then GridFSBucket objects MUST also allow the following options to be configurable:

+- **readConcern:** defaults to the read concern on the parent database (or client object if the parent database has no read concern).

+- **readPreference:** defaults to the read preference on the parent database (or client object if the parent database has no read preference).

 - **writeConcern:** defaults to the write concern on the parent database (or client object if the parent database has no write concern).

-- **readPreference:** defaults to the read preference on the parent database (or client object if the parent database has no read preference).

 GridFSBucket instances are immutable.
 Their properties MUST NOT be changed after the instance has been created.
 If your driver provides a